-Although I always use Google Maps on a road trip, it’s a good idea to have a look at the route that you’re planning to take beforehand, in case you have any trouble with your technology – sometimes you might be in an area of no signal or your battery might die.
+I always use Google Maps on a road trip – and that’s another good thing about a UK road trip, no data roaming charges!
+However it’s also a good idea to have a look at the route that you’re planning to take beforehand, in case you have any trouble with your technology – sometimes you might be in an area of no signal or your battery might die.
 On that point, make sure you take an in car charger with you too!

 You can also never plan for the UK weather – one day it might be glorious sunshine, the next snowing or blowing a gale.
 On my recent trip to Wales there was a lot of flooding on the route and so we had to change our route to cut out one of the roads which was closed.
 Ensure you look up some alternative routes in case of adverse weather conditions or accidents.